 Growth projects and new business ventures carry risks such as low returns and loss of business opportunities.
 As we extend our value chain into specialty chemicals, these risks become more prominent.

-Impact to PCG : Action Taken/Mitigations Diminishing financial capital and shareholder returns Unable to obtain margins as planned Missed business opportunities and loss of customers Inability to realise our business strategy to grow in specialty chemicals High employee turnover and costs fron talent acquisition plans for Business and Operational Readiness (B&OR) Movement : Strategic Thrusts : Materia Maintain al Matters : Key Capitals : Key Stakeholder Groups:
+- · Diminishing financial capital and shareholder returns - Unable to obtain margins as planned - Missed business opportunities and loss of customers - Inability to realise our business strategy to grow in specialty chemicals - High employee turnover and costs from talent acquisition